aws/karpenter-provider-aws/designs/statefulset-disruption.md

 ![kubelet_shutdown_race](https://github.com/AndrewSirenko/karpenter-provider-aws/assets/68304519/9ccb6c94-ef02-40af-84bf-9471827f3303)

-Today, the EBS CSI Driver attempts to workaround this race by utilizing a [PreStop hook](https://github.com/kubernetes-sigs/aws-ebs-csi-driver/blob/master/docs/faq.md#what-steps-can-be-taken-to-mitigate-this-issue) that tries to keep the Node Service alive until all volumes are unmounted.
+Today, the EBS CSI Driver attempts to work around this race by utilizing a [PreStop hook](https://github.com/kubernetes-sigs/aws-ebs-csi-driver/blob/master/docs/faq.md#what-steps-can-be-taken-to-mitigate-this-issue) that tries to keep the Node Service alive until all volumes are unmounted.
 We will explore the shortcomings of this solution later.

 *Note: In addition to the Kubelet race, this delay can happen if stateful pods out-live the CSI Node Pod.
-E.g. Operator has a statefulset that tolerates all taints and a longer terminationGracePeriod than EBS CSI Driver.*
+E.g. Operator has a statefulset that tolerates all taints and has a longer terminationGracePeriod than EBS CSI Driver.*

 ### Solutions: